ornao/pp4/README.md

 ## Automated testing

-I created 17 automated tests fro this project.
+I created 17 automated tests for this project using unittest.
 I tested 3 models - bookings, testimonials and accomodation.
-I ran tests in workspace by commenting out datbase url used for production and uncommenting other database url in settings.py file.
+I ran tests in workspace by commenting out datbase url used for production and uncommenting other database url in settings.py file (I removed this uncommented code out for submission).

 Database url for testing: